Marie Selby

-Marie Selby (1885-1971) was a philanthropist known for her support of various arts and cultural centers.
+Marie Selby (August 9, 1885 – 1971) was an American philanthropist known for her support of various arts and cultural centers.
 Most notably, the world-renowned Marie Selby Botanical Gardens were named after her which was founded in 1973 when she bequeathed her former home and 15-acre property "for the enjoyment of the general public."

 Early life

 Born Mariah Minshall in Wood County, West Virginia on August 9, 1885, her family moved to Marietta, Ohio where her father studied geology at Marietta College, focusing on oil drilling equipment and inventions for improvement in the industry.
 The family took advantage of being close to the Ohio River, exploring the wilderness on camping and hiking trips.

 Selby attended a music seminary in Illinois as an accomplished pianist.

 Throughout the 1910s, the couple spent their winters in Sarasota, staying at the Belle Haven Inn, Chapline Cottages on Palm Avenue, and sometimes in a houseboat at the end of Main Street.
 The Selbys made Sarasota their permanent home in 1921 when they purchased land on the Sarasota Bay and Hudson Bayou.
 This land would eventually become Marie Selby Botanical Gardens.
 They built a modest, two-story stucco house intended to be temporary, but decided to make it their permanent home.